Kilmihil: Amenities

 The village has two grocery stores, a pharmacy, four pubs, a post office, and butcher's shop.
-Other amenities are the credit union, library, garage, doctors health Centre, creche, retirement village, church, and a community centre..
+Other amenities are the credit union, library, garage, doctors health Centre, creche, retirement village, church, a community centre,and a Garda Station.

 There is a primary school and a secondary school (St. Michaels Community College) in the village and a further primary school in the townland of Cahermurphy.

 Sport

 Kilmihil GAA club won the Clare Senior Football Championship in 1980, its sole victory in the championship's history.

 Kilmihil's soccer club is named St. Pat's.

 Olympians Thomas O'Donahue and Michael Ryan were born in Kilmihil.
 Kilmihil Athletic Club founded in 1942 is one of the oldest active athletics clubs in County Clare..

 Clare senior football team manager Colm Collins is from Kilmihil.

 Events

 Kilmihil conducts an annual "Festival of Fun" every year over the August Bank Holiday weekend.
 It includes a parade, a vintage rally, a raft race on Knockalough Lake and various other activities.